 Entry-level competencies are admissions standards.
-If the applicant is required to take Old Testament, New Testament, and Christian Doctrine (required of those who completed the SMP program 2 years or more in the past), they are required to complete as many as they are able before their application goes to the Admissions Committee.
+If the applicant is required to take Old Testament, New Testament, and Christian doctrine (required of those who completed the SMP program Two years or more in the past), they are required to complete as many as they are able before their application goes to the Admissions Committee.
 Demonstration of competence in one or more of the areas of entry-level competence enhances the application not only by the demonstration of competence as such, but also by emphasizing the applicant’s interest in and commitment to ministerial formation at Concordia Seminary.

-Additional criteria included the results of the applicant’s background check, the letter of recommendation from the President of the LCMS district in which the applicant serves, and the letter of endorsement from the congregational leadership.
+Additional criteria included the results of the applicant’s background check, the letter of recommendation from the president of the LCMS district in which the applicant serves and the letter of endorsement from the congregational leadership.
 The care and completeness with which an applicant prepares the application and responds to its questions also are factors.

 The districts of the Synod have begun to apply increasing scrutiny to the education and other debt balances of pastor and deaconess candidates from the Synod’s seminaries; consequently, it has become necessary for Concordia Seminary to consider more closely the debt load of its applicants, in order to protect its students from the predicament of serving in ministry with unmanageable debt.

 Most favorable admissions decisions are offered “subject to” the presentation of any missing items from the application file, including final transcripts for students who are completing their undergraduate degrees while they apply to Concordia Seminary.
-Any such items must be completed in accordance with announced deadlines, or the offer of admission may be withdrawn.
+Any such items must be completed in accordance with announced deadlines or the offer of admission may be withdrawn.

 Intention to Enroll

-Once accepted, an applicant expresses his intention to enroll by submitting a $100 tuition deposit to be received by the Admissions Office no later than 30 days after the date of the applicant’s acceptance letter.
+Once accepted, an applicant expresses his intention to enroll by submitting a $100 tuition deposit to be received by the Ministerial Recruitment and Admissions no later than 30 days after the date of the applicant’s acceptance letter.
 Failure to submit the tuition deposit within 30 days of the date of the applicant’s acceptance letter will void the Seminary’s offer of admission, necessitating readmission prior to enrollment.
 This deposit is refundable if the students submits written notice on or before July 15 indicating that he desires the Seminary to withdraw his admission.